ButchBytes-sec/ButchBytes-sec/Security Blue Team Junior Analyst Actvities/OSINT/OSINT Course Capstone.md

 ![8](https://github.com/ButchBytes-sec/ButchBytes-sec/assets/78964580/c11d3a8a-de3c-41a9-a621-7c3605364850)
 ![9](https://github.com/ButchBytes-sec/ButchBytes-sec/assets/78964580/caa77746-57ff-4393-b2ab-09b0bd8dd0e6)

 - Now, we’ll go back to the hacker’s Twitter account to check the last clue, the website link: cmVkaHVudC5uZXQK.xyz.
 If we try to click the link as is, it will point us to an invalid website.
-We’ll convert this to base64 to text:
+We’ll convert this from base64 to text:

 ![10](https://github.com/ButchBytes-sec/ButchBytes-sec/assets/78964580/9cdb1bf2-cffb-47de-b860-60a56343beea)